 Utah moves to toss school ban on 'advocacy of homosexuality'

+Sen. Stuart Adams, R-Layton, speaks about Health Education Amendments Senate Bill 196 during the legislature in Salt Lake City on Tuesday, Feb.
+21, 2017.
 Utah lawmakers took the first step Tuesday to get rid of a state law that bans the "advocacy of homosexuality" in schools, a move driven by a court challenge from gay rights groups.
-The Senate Education Committee voted unanimously in favor of a Republican bill cutting the phrase from sex education law.

 Add your comments below